Royal Air Philippines

-Royal Air Charter Service, Inc., operating as Royal Air Philippines, is a Philippine-registered budget airline.
-The company was established on August 22, 2002 as a chartered airline.
-It began operations as a budget airline on December 14, 2018, with an inaugural flight from its hub in Clark, Pampanga to Caticlan in Aklan.
+Royal Air Charter Service, Inc., operating as Royal Air Philippines, is a Philippine-registered low-cost airline.
+The company was established on 22 August 2002, as a chartered airline.
+It began operations as a budget airline on 14 December 2018, with an inaugural flight from its hub in Clark, Pampanga to Caticlan in Aklan.

-The airline currently operates a fleet of an Airbus A319-100, Airbus A320-200 aircraft, and provides domestic and international non-scheduled airline and cargo services to Manila, Lal-lo, Caticlan, Clark, Cebu, Nanning, Kalibo, Kunming, Shenzhen, and Macau.
+The airline currently operates a fleet of an Airbus A319-100, Airbus A320-200, and Airbus A321-200 (PCF) commercial aircraft, and provides domestic and international non-scheduled airline and cargo services to Manila, Lal-lo, Caticlan, Clark, Cebu, Nanning, Kalibo, Kunming, Shenzhen, Hong Kong and Macau.